AgnosticGit/state_selector/README.md

 ## Project Settings
 To maintain consistent code formatting, a line length of 100 characters should be adhered to throughout the project.<br>
-The debugger is disabled in the project release since its installation requires additional time.
+The debugger is disabled in the project release since its installation requires additional time to review.

+## Note
+The project does not implement localization, color palette, or customization of font styles